aimeos/aimeos-docs/src/frontend/jsonapi/basket-addresses.md

     });
     ```

-This request will remove the address entry from the basket and the response won't contain the address  in the "included" section as well the corresponding "relationships" entry any more.
+This request will remove the address entry from the basket, and the response won't contain the address in the "included" section neither the corresponding "relationships" entry anymore.